mikhailejohnapale/dev-env/CONTRIBUTING.md

 2. In the top-right corner of the page, click Fork.

 ## Clone the forked repository
-1. On GitHub, navigate to your fork of the Spoon-Knife repository.
+1. On GitHub, navigate to your fork.
 2. In the right sidebar of your fork's repository page, click to copy the clone URL for your fork.
-3. Open Terminal and type command below.
+3. Open Terminal and type command below and hit enter.

 ```
 git clone git@github.com:janmaghuyop/dev-env.git
 ```

-4. Press Enter.
-Your local clone will be created.

 ## Contribute
 1. Do your work.